pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 At the time of our first implementations cold start of a lambda function in a VPC took a pretty consistent ten seconds.
 For an offline batch process that doesn't really matter but if you connect that up to an API that's abysmal.

-Since JManc AWS have released a fix to that performance issue.
-But it's a great example of how you may have to accept the tradeoff of not being able to build exactly what you want in the way you want in order to get the benefits of the Serverless approach.
+Since that JManc discussion AWS have released a fix to that performance issue.
+But it's a great example of how you may have to accept the tradeoff of not being able to build exactly what you want in the way you want in order to get the benefits of the serviceful approach.

 It's also a great example of why I'd recommend AWS for Serviceful/utility hosting.
 The speed at which they iterate and improve based on customer feedback is startling.

 # Commit to learning

-This is an relatively new way of making systems and pushes you into less familiar approaches.
+This is a relatively new way of making systems and pushes you into less familiar approaches.
 If you start down this road you should make a point of introducing protected time for individual and group learning.
 We definitely missed a trick here and it took longer than necessary to get good at this.

 You should have protected learning time anyway but especially while you introduce something so new to everyone.